 The receiver operating characteristic curve (ROC curve) is a tool used in statistical research to assess the trade-off of detecting true positives and true negatives.
 The origins of this tool goes all the way back to WWII when engineers were trying to distinguish between true and false alarms.
 Now this technique is used in machine learning

-On the X axis we have the false positive rate.
+On the X axis, we have the false positive rate.
 As you move to the right the false positive rate increases which is bad.
 We want to be as close to zero as possible.

-On the y axis we have the true positive rate.
-Unlike the x axis we want the true positive rate to be as close to 100 as possible.
-In general we want a low value on the x-axis and a high value on the y-axis.
+On the y-axis, we have the true positive rate.
+Unlike the x-axis, we want the true positive rate to be as close to 100 as possible.
+In general, we want a low value on the x-axis and a high value on the y-axis.

 In the diagram above, the diagonal line called “Test without diagnostic benefit” represents a model that cannot tell the difference between true and false positives.
 Therefore, it is not useful for our purpose.

 The L-shaped curve call “Good diagnostic test” is an example of an excellent model.
-This is because all the true positives are detected .
+This is because all the true positives are detected.

 Area Under the ROC Curve

-The area under an ROC curve is literally called the “Area Under the Curve” (AUC).
+The area under a ROC curve is literally called the “Area Under the Curve” (AUC).
 This area is calculated with a standardized value ranging from 0 – 1.
 The closer to 1 the better the model

 We will now look at an analysis of a model using the ROC curve and AUC.
 This is based on the results of a post using the KNN algorithm for nearest neighbor classification.
 Below is the code